drweb86/dotnet-ftps-server/README_ANDROID.md

 ## Usage

 Start FTPS Server, add at least one user, choose a shared folder, and tap `Start`.
 While the server is running, a notification stays on screen and the app keeps the CPU and Wi-Fi awake so transfers continue with the screen off.
+Once you done your transfers, you must stop server.

 ## Source code